15

 Flashback : Jewellery store.

 I stepped out of the car, the air hit different.
-Heavy with something I couldn’t name yet.
-The kind that clings to your skin before your mind catches up.
+Heavy with something I couldn’t name yet, the kind that clings to your skin before your mind catches up.

 My footsteps echoed as I walked toward the pavement of the store— too focused on my thoughts, too lost in the noise inside my own head to notice anything outside of it.